Local Government Authorities

 Prior to fiscal years ended in 2003, authorities reported to DCA using the Independent Authority Bonded Indebtedness Survey.
 Beginning with fiscal years ended in 2003, this survey was replaced with the Report of Registered Authority Finance which more adequately describes the financial data required, and more closely identifies which authorities required to submit this report (all authorities meeting the criteria in the first paragraph above, irrespective of whether they are included in the audited financial statements of a local government jurisdiction).

-Beginning with FY2018, financial reporting for authorities is completed through the Annual Authority Registration and Financial (AARF) report at this link.
 In accordance with HB257 during the 2017-2018 legislative session, this AARF combines authority registration and financial reporting into a single report, due within six months of the conclusion of the authority's fiscal year.
+The FY2019 AARF is accessible at this link.